 Tony Feher (1956-2016) was known for his use of common household and everyday objects usually overlooked and generally discarded.
 His careful consideration transformed and re-contextualized these items into unique works of art.
 For Artpace, the Hudson (Show)Room served as the backdrop for a site-determined installation where the space, volume, and light became his primary motivations.
 Through a reductive use of materials, he maximized the viewer experience.

 Born in Albuquerque, New Mexico, in 1956, Feher was raised from age 10 in Corpus Christi, Texas.
-He studied at the University of Texas in Austin, and currently lives in New York City.
-He has exhibited extensively in the United States and internationally.
+He studied at the University of Texas in Austin and lived in New York City.
+He exhibited extensively in the United States and internationally.
 His work can be found in the collections of many notable institutions, including the Art Institute of Chicago; the Baltimore Museum of Art; Dallas Museum of Art; La Coléccion Jumex, Mexico City; the Museum of Fine Arts, Houston; Modern Art Museum of Fort Worth; Solomon R. Guggenheim Museum, New York City; Walker Art Center, Minneapolis; and the Whitney Museum of American Art, New York City; Hammer Museum, Los Angeles.